Pragmateam/coding-dojo/README.md

 ## Coding dojo sessions

+This repository's description came from this reference: https://code.joejag.com/2009/the-coding-dojo.html

 > Our goal is to learn, teach and improve our technical practices and
 > communication skills with fellow software developers in a non-competitive and
 > inclusive setting.